Exit Website NOW

 Founder & Co-Managing Director

-Kelly has extensive housing sector experience, including as Interim Director of Housing at a London-based organisation, and in roles spanning asylum, local authority Supporting People Programmes, policy, and research.
-She holds a Master’s in Housing Policy and a PhD from Durham University focused on housing’s role in a coordinated community response to domestic abuse.
+Kelly is a highly respected housing and domestic abuse specialist with extensive experience across the housing sector, public policy and multiagency partnership work.
+Her career spans senior roles including Interim Director of Housing for a London based organisation, alongside earlier experience in asylum services, local authority Supporting People Programmes, policy development and applied research.
+She holds a Master’s in Housing Policy and a PhD from Durham University, where her research examined the pivotal role of housing within a coordinated community response to domestic abuse.

-Kelly co-founded the Domestic Abuse Housing Alliance (DAHA), delivering accreditation and supporting housing providers to improve their responses to domestic abuse.
-She has worked with a national property repairs organisation to embed domestic abuse awareness into operative roles and led the development of an industry standard for recognising abuse through repairs.
+A sector innovator, Kelly cofounded the Domestic Abuse Housing Alliance (DAHA), leading national accreditation work and supporting housing providers to strengthen their organisational responses to domestic abuse.
+She has partnered with a major national property repairs organisation to embed domestic abuse awareness into frontline operative roles and played a key role in developing an industry standard for identifying signs of abuse during repairs visits.

 Debs Alderson